robstave/angular2-training/session-three/page1.md

 ## Chicken list component

 The chicken list will contain the list of chickens.
-For now, the data will reside in this component.
-Its a simple list.
+For now, the data will reside in this component as a simple list.

 Either kill your ng-serve or use another bash for adding components.